sanjay-ab/voice-search-project/README.md

 ### Recording Embedding System
 This system uses a learned pooling layer adapted from the AWE model to take a recording and convert it into a single vector embedding.
-This model is trained contrastively on Tamil, to embed recordings containing the same keyword similarly and different keywords differently.
+This model is trained contrastively on Tamil, to embed recordings containing the same keyword similarly and recordings containing different keywords differently.